 46 – Bobo

 There are two meanings for this slang.
 The first one is used when a kid hurt himself and got injured, he has a “bobo”.
 This a cute way to say to a kid he got a scratch.
-The second meaning is an abbreviation of the French word “bourgeois” meaning the person is wealthy and cares only about organic food really expensive and live in a big city like Paris.
+The second meaning is an abbreviation of the French word “bourgeois” meaning the person is wealthy and cares only about organic food really expensive and lives in a big city like Paris.
 This is to me, the cliché representation of what is a bobo in France.

 Ce sont des vrais bobos à manger des graines de quinoa dans leurs salades.